-Of course I felt even more guilt when I switched to formula feeding at 5 months, because it was too much.
-I was pumping, then feeding him through a bottle, and then had to wash the pump parts and bottle pieces at every feeding.
-I should have earned a metal for all of the effort, but instead I allowed myself to feel bad about giving up.
+Of course I felt even more guilt when I switched to formula feeding at 5 months because it was too much.
+At every feeding I was pumping, then feeding him through a bottle, and then had to wash the pump parts.
+I should have earned a metal for all of the effort.
+Instead I allowed myself to feel bad about giving up.

 Because of all the challenges I had with my first, we decided to go straight to formula.
-Even though, this was what was right for our family, I felt guilty for not trying to see if he could nurse.
+Even though this was what was right for our family, I felt guilty for not trying to breastfeed.
 I also felt guilty for not giving my oldest enough attention and having to split my time and energy between them.

 An article on Huffpost by Taylor Pittman, 5 Ways to Cope When Mom Guilt is Getting The Best of You, quoted tennis star Serena Williams’ post on Instagram about how she felt guilty for not spending enough time with her daughter.
 She’s a famous athlete, and no doubt she has had to sacrifice a lot of family time to get there.
 Yet she hasn’t missed a day of spending time with her.
 Her post had over 3000 responses last year of other moms saying that they’d also missed their kids’ important milestones and had experienced feelings of guilt.